 Investor takeaway: This week, our former #2 and #3 placers — Curve and PancakeSwap — have switched spots, with the latter now holding a near $100 million lead over the former.
 Uniswap is still #1, though its market cap has fallen by about $600 million. dYdX rounds out the top four.

 The news surrounding Kraken still shows that there’s trouble in the midst for crypto exchanges, and Uniswap’s market dip offers proof of Lido’s warning above that this could wind up negatively affecting the DeFi space.
 Thus, our recommendation that you keep some your assets in cold wallets stands firm.

 7. Top Lending Protocols

 Our thesis: Lending and borrowing is another proven use case of blockchain.
 Savvy investors look for the companies that will dominate the lending market long term.

-Our thesis: Foundational blockchains, also known as L1s, are like the operating systems for Web3.
+Our thesis: Smart contract platforms are like the operating systems for Web3.
 We predict there will be two or three big winners that will go on to dominate the internet of tomorrow.

 9. Top DeFi Protocols

 Our thesis: DeFi companies are the future giants of fintech, disrupting or replacing all the legacy payment and banking systems of today.

 Investor takeaway: Our top three are still Chainlink, Uniswap, and BitDAO.
 Chainlink has experienced a few jumps this week to see its lead over Uniswap rise to more than $400 million, a huge change from our last edition.